project-evolve-listserve/home/_questions/like.md

 ---

 -----
+<p>I like seeing people experiment with the Listserve.
+Perhaps more than that, I like the community that makes-up the Listserve, but I don't know much about it unfortunately.

+I only get to see a snapshot of a fraction of the community once a day.
+Maybe if there were a way for the listserve as a community to better communicate amongst itself.
+This is not to suggest we should make a sub-reddit or something like that, because that would disrupt the elegant design of the 1 email/day for the listserve, which I quite like.

+I like ideas, the ones that make you think... like 'hello prompt' I guess. </p>-----
 <p>I like the potential Listserve has to spread ideas and connect people.</p>-----
 <p>I love the potential.
 One day I might open my email and find the perfect opportunity.
 Or an idea I've never thought of.
 A book or movie suggestion.
 A project I should be involved with.
 Someone I should connect to.
 The potential is exciting. </p>-----
 <p>People giving a part of their lives a shape that can be shared with others.</p>-----